garylirocks/quickrefs/azure-networking.markdown

 - Note
   - A DNS Zone can link to multiple vnets
   - A vnet can have **ONLY ONE** registration zone, but can have multiple resolution zones
+  - Even your vnet is configured with custom DNS servers, the auto-registration still happens

 - Scoped to a single vNet